 2.1 Heat Rates

 Total Heat Rate - equals the MBTU content of the fuel input divided by the MWh of power output.
 The smaller the heat rate means the greater the efficiency.
 The total heat rate can also be referred to as the input-output function.
+Throughout this manual the term “MMBTU” is defined as millions of BTUs.

-Total Heat Rate= MBTUMWh=Fuel Going InEnergy Coming Out
+Total Heat Rate= MBTUMWh=Fuel Going InElectric Energy Coming Out

-The incremental heat rate is the relationship between what extra fuel is necessary for an extra MW of output.
+The incremental heat rate is the relationship between an extra MW of output and the fuel necessary to produce it.
 Graphically, the incremental heat rate can be determined from the ratio of the change in fuel input to the change in unit MW output; which is the slope of the input/output curve.
 Mathematically, the incremental heat rate curve can be expressed as the first derivative of the total heat rate curve (input fuel versus MW output).

 Incremental Heat Rate= ∆MBTU/∆MWh=(Change in Fuel Going In)/(Change in Energy Coming Out)=∂y/∂x Total Heat Rate